POLICE REPORTS: Local authorities report 11 arrests

-The Lufkin Police Department and Angelina County Sheriff’s Office did not release incident reports Wednesday.
+The Lufkin Police Department and the Angelina County Sheriff’s Office did not release media reports on Saturday.

-The Lufkin Police Department made two arrests late Tuesday and early Wednesday.
-Arrests and charges included: Bobby Joe Rodenbough, 34, of Lufkin, possession of drug paraphernalia and warrants for possession of drug paraphernalia and theft; and Carvin Dewayne Olford, 48, of Lufkin, theft and warrants for larceny, bail jumping and failure to appear, and traffic violations.
+The Lufkin Police Department made five arrests late Saturday and early Sunday.
+Arrests and charges included: Jeffery Gray Tullis, 51, of Kokomo, Indiana, two warrants for driving with an invalid license, two warrants for no insurance and one warrant for no driver’s license; Bennie Salinas Tullis, 57, of Lufkin, warrants for driving with an invalid license, no driver’s license, speeding, no insurance and failure to wear a seatbelt; Carl Davaunne Jefferson, 26, of Lufkin, warrant for parole violation/burglary of a habitation; Crystal Diane Havard, 36, of Huntington, theft; and Joseph Horace, 22, of Lufkin, assault/family violence and warrants for no driver’s license and speeding.

-The Angelina County Sheriff’s Office made three arrests late Tuesday and early Wednesday.
-Arrests and charges included: Rodney Ledell Wyrick, 37, of Lufkin, public intoxication; Glenn Earl Smallwood Sr., 49, of Lufkin, public intoxication; and Mario Zavala Jr., 49, of Lufkin, warrant for assault/family violence.
+The Angelina County Sheriff’s Office made four arrests late Saturday and early Sunday.

 Commented